We’ve all heard about Minnesota and its 10,000 lakes, but did you know that Indiana is a lake lover’s paradise?

-Nowadays, it is both a private and a public lake, with part of it being owned by homeowners and the rest being maintained by the Riddle Point Park.
+Nowadays, it is both a private and a public lake, with part of it being owned by homeowners and the rest being maintained by Riddle Point Park.

-The lake serves as a habitat to a variety of fish and wildlife.
+The lake serves as a habitat for a variety of fish and wildlife.
 The largemouth bass is a popular fish, and other fish that can be found here include crappie, bluegill, and flathead catfish.